NAPE 2025-2027 Legislative Priorities

 - Advocate for legislation that protects employees from workplace risks

-- Ensure that those who are responsible for workplace safety violations are held accountable
+- Ensure that those who are responsible for workplace safety violations are held accountable.

 Government Affairs Committee